dev-asia/dev-asia/README.md

 - Databases: MongoDB, MySQL

 Let's build the web together! 😊
-         -And
+And
--"Contributions are always welcome.😊"
+"Contributions are always welcome.😊"